Referred to by the

 the capital city of the Union of the Comoros, and is the largest of the

-kilometers).
-The northern two-thirds of the island are dominated by a rocky
+square kilometers).
+The northern two-thirds of the island are dominated by a

-plain known as La Grille.
-The southern third of the island is dominated by an
+rocky plain known as La Grille.
+The southern third of the island is dominated

-active volcano, Karthala, which stands over 7700 feet
+by an active volcano, Karthala, which stands over

-been over a dozen eruptions with lava flows; the most extensive was that of
+there have been over a dozen eruptions with lava flows; the most extensive was

 The island's over 280,000 inhabitants are predominantly descended from Arab

 and African ancestors.
 Agriculture on the island is generally limited to areas

 lower than 2,000 feet in altitude.
 Above this altitude is

 the remnants of a dense tropical forest (in the south) and an area of grassy

 European sailing ships stopped for provisions at Ngazidja